 Bradley posits that while communities once relied on families, churches, and civic institutions to hold people accountable for their actions, government stepped in as those social institutions broke down.
 Society now expects the criminal justice system to provide the accountability once represented by social institutions.

-Bradley shared a recent statistic showing that half the men in prison are under the age of 18.
+Bradley also considers the toll of juvenile incarceration.
 Not only is that disastrous for those youths’ economic well-being, but it affects their potential for psychosocial and educational success as well.

 “We have to make sure that punishments fit the crimes and that if we’re going to lock someone up, it has to be for a really good reason because of those costs.”